mendix/docs/content/en/docs/refguide/quickstart-guide/quickstart-part1.md

     * **Why choose this template?** — Choosing the **Blank Native Mobile App** template lets you start with an already-configured native mobile navigation profile setup for your app.
     * **Does that mean this app is native mobile only?** — No. The blank native mobile app template also comes with a responsive web navigation profile configured.
 This means your app is accessible on both web browsers and natively on mobile devices.
 1. Name your app *Quickstart App* and click the **Create app** button.
-1. Wait a few minutes for your app to be created, its team server to be initialized, and a local copy of the project to be downloaded to your development machine.
-After that the project will open on your app’s home page called **Home_Web**:
+1. Wait a few minutes for your app to be created, its team server to be initialized, and a local copy of the app to be downloaded to your development machine.
+After that the app will open on your app’s home page called **Home_Web**:

     {{< figure src="/attachments/refguide/quickstart-guide/part1/home-web.png" width="450px" alt="Home Web page">}}